 Chili is perfect for a lazy, chilly, rainy day, especially if you can make it in the slow cooker.
 It was exactly chili weather the other day so I was definitely craving it… the only issue was I didn’t have any chili powder laying around!
 Doesn’t matter to me, because I can make paleo slow cooker chili without any chili powder!
-Be warned though, this recipe is very spicy if you add the cayenne pepper and jalapeno!
+Be warned though, this crock pot recipe’s very spicy if you add the cayenne pepper and jalapeno!
 So, skip those if you don’t want it like that.

 - Prep Time: 30 minutes